lamberta/minispec/README.md

-# Common Lisp TurboSpec
+# The Common Lisp MiniSpec

-This is a *Work In Progress*; don't expect much, yet.
+This is a *Work in Progress* that still requires much filling-out.
+Contributing is easy and would be appreciated.

-The *TurboSpec* started out as a cheat-sheet and then evolved into something more.
+The *MiniSpec* started out as a cheat-sheet that evolved into something more.
 The project's goal is to help Common Lisp programmers quickly find what they need.
 To that end, its focus is on navigation and usability, using